OpenLiberty/ci.maven/README.md

 `liberty-maven-plugin` must first be configured with Liberty Profile installation information.
 The installation information can be specified as an existing installation directory, a compressed archive, or as a Maven artifact.

-* Use the `serverHome` parameter to specify the directory of an existing Liberty Profile server installation.
+* Use the `installDirectory` parameter to specify the directory of an existing Liberty Profile server installation.
 For example:

         <plugin>
             <groupId>net.wasdev.wlp.maven.plugins</groupId>
             <artifactId>liberty-maven-plugin</artifactId>
             <configuration>
-                <serverHome>/opt/ibm/wlp</serverHome>
+                <installDirectory>/opt/ibm/wlp</installDirectory>
             </configuration>
         </plugin>